 From a boat: if you have access to a boat you can do it yourself .
 If not, we can help, we work with a number of boat companies that operate across the UK and Ireland.
 Here is a map of them - Boats on a Map

-Advantages for a boat: the main advantage it is totally private; you can reach more inaccessible places; it is easier to put the ashes into the water; and it is likely to feel more of an occasion.
+Advantages of a boat: the main advantage is that it is totally private; you can reach more inaccessible places; it is easier to put the ashes into the water; and it is likely to feel more of an occasion.

 From the waters edge: on a beach, a bridge or the riverbank– all make good venues, but be mindful of others and tide times, it is best to scatter the ashes below the tide line: tide times

-Advantages for a shore line: no additional cost, no restrictions on numbers; you choose your own timings and duration, no chance of seasickness!
+Advantages of a shore line: no additional cost, no restrictions on numbers; you choose your own timings and duration, no chance of seasickness!

 If scattering ashes on water, particularly from a boat you may wish consider getting an water urn - these are containers that hold the ash and biodegrade completely in water.
 There are two main reasons for doing this: